Aesop

 - A

-rule.
-This rule tries to apply each constructor ofNonEmpty
+constructorsrule.
+This rule tries to apply each constructor ofNonEmptywhenever a goal has targetNonEmpty _. - A

 functions that turn a declaration into a rule.